xiaolin-ninja/fencrypt_search/README.md

 - AES(Master_key, IV + 4) : the fourth round key in the Feistel Cipher
 - AES(Master_key, IV + 5) : the MAC key.
 - AES(Master_key, IV + 6) : the key used for encrypting search terms.

+The plaintext file is then encrypted using a four-round feistel cipher, alternating AES CTR mode and HMAC rounds.

 UTF-8 encoded text files are indexed for search terms upon encryption.
 Search terms are any contiguous sequence of Unicode letters (character classes Lu, Ll, Lt, Lm, Lo), non-spacing marks (class Mn), decimel digits (Nd) and connector punctuation (Pc) between 4-12 codepoints.
 Search terms are casefolded, normalized, then MAC'd using HMAC-SHA-256.